Remote Job vs Telework: Key Differences, Salary Data & Legal Guide (2026)

 The January 2025 executive order required most federal employees to return to in-person work full-time.
 By early 2026, approximately 90% of federal employees were working on-site, and telework participation dropped from 61% to 28%.
 Approximately 317,000 federal workers left their jobs in 2025, per OPM data.

 Yes.
-Teleworkers typically have straightforward tax obligations tied to their employer’s state.
-Remote workers may owe taxes in multiple states — both their home state and the employer’s state — creating compliance complexity.
-Many remote workers use tax preparation services or employer-of-record platforms to manage multi-state filing requirements.
+Teleworkers typically have straightforward tax obligations tied to their employer state.
+Remote workers may owe taxes in multiple states — both their home state and the employer state — creating compliance complexity.
+ADP 2025 data shows multi-state remote workers face an average of 3.2 additional tax filings per employee.
+Many remote workers use tax preparation services or employer of record platforms to manage multi-state filing requirements.

 Related: remote job vs work from home | remote job vs hybrid | what is a remote job